felecilmaeronquillo-crypto/POS--POINT-OF-SALE--FOR-SMALL-BUSINESS/README.md

 Usage Guide Example workflow: Create a cart, add items, display selected products, and proceed to checkout, where the system calculates the total and generates a receipt.

 Module Description - Module 1: Sales Transaction Processing.
--Select and add items to the transaction.
+- Select and add items to the transaction.
--Enter quantity per item.
+- Enter quantity per item.
--Automatically compute the subtotal and total amount.
+- Automatically compute the subtotal and total amount.
--Apply discounts (if applicable).
+- Apply discounts (if applicable).
--Process payments (cash or digital).
+- Process payments (cash or digital).
--Automatically deduct stock after a successful sale.
+- Automatically deduct stock after a successful sale.
--Record transaction date and time.
+- Record transaction date and time.

 Module Description - Module 2: Receipt Generations for Customers.

--Automatically create a receipt after each sale.
+- Automatically create a receipt after each sale.
--Show a detailed list of purchased items.
+- Show a detailed list of purchased items.
--Display subtotal, total, and payment received.
+- Display subtotal, total, and payment received.
--Include transaction date and time.
+- Include transaction date and time.
--Print the receipt or send it digitally and save a copy in the system.
+- Print the receipt or send it digitally and save a copy in the system.

 Module 3: Sales Summary and Reporting

--Create daily and monthly sales reports
+- Create daily and monthly sales reports
--Show total number of transactions
+- Show total number of transactions
--Highlight best-selling products
+- Highlight best-selling products
--Calculate total revenue for the period
+- Calculate total revenue for the period
--View past sales history easily
+- View past sales history easily